kristapsk/raspibolt-extras/joinmarket.md

 ### Running the tumbler

+Tumbler is a program that do series of CoinJoin's with various amounts and timing between them, to completely break the link between different addresses.

 * See https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/tumblerguide.md

 ### Other notes

-* Every time you disconnect from the RaspiBolt and connect again, if you are in a fresh session, before running any JoinMarket commands you need to do the following from "bitcoin" user:
+* Every time you disconnect from the RaspiBolt and connect again, if you are in a fresh session, before running any JoinMarket commands, you need to do the following from "bitcoin" user:
 ```
 $ cd /home/bitcoin/joinmarket-clientserver-0.5.0
 $ source jmvenv/bin/activate